 Applications for a Block Party, along with the non-refundable application fee and security deposit (when applicable), should be submitted 30-90 City business days before your event.
 A petition page with signatures from at least 3/4 of the owners and residents authorizing their consent, in writing, to the block party is also required when submitting the application.
 Additional conditions for conducting a Block Party are outlined within the application.

 Application review, routing, and approval.

-Once your completed application is submitted and non-refundable application fee paid, your application will be routed to the appropriate City departments for review and approval.
+Once your completed application is submitted, and non-refundable application fee paid, your application will be routed to the appropriate City departments for review and approval.
 During the review process, you will be contacted if any adjustments or changes need to be made to your event for it to meet City safety guidelines, rules, and requirements.
-Specific requirements and any additional fees will be included in a detailed agreement to be signed by the "Permittee" prior to the event.
+Specific requirements and any additional fees will be included in a detailed agreement to be signed by you (the "Permittee") prior to the event.

 A Certificate of Insurance and endorsement page naming the City of Ventura as an additional insured will be required prior to the release of any Special Event Permit.
-Block Party Permits require a copy of the "Permittee’s" homeowner’s policy or the "Permittee" may purchase insurance through the City of Ventura.
+Block Party Permits require a copy of the event organizer's (i.e. "Permittee’s") homeowner’s policy.
+Insurance through the City of Ventura's insurance broker may also be purchased.
 The mandatory wording for liability insurance and required certificate of endorsement page must specify, as an additional insured, the following:

 The City of San Buenaventura, its officers, officials, employees and agents

 Insurance requirements are located in the Special Event Permit Application.